sharkymark/aws-dev-container/README.md

 - EKS is not included in the free tier, but you can use it with the free tier EC2 instances
 - EKS control plane is $0.10 per hour

+## Named Volumes
+The following named volumes are configured and managed by Docker in the `devcontainer.json` file:
+- `aws-cli-config`: This volume is used to store the AWS CLI configuration files.
+It is mounted at `/root/.aws` in the container.
+This is in case you want to use the AWS credentials file instead of environment variables.
+- `kubectl-config`: This volume is used to store the kubectl configuration files.
+It is mounted at `/root/.kube` in the container.
+- `.config`: This volume is used to store the configuration files. e.g., helm It is mounted at `/root/.config` in the container.
+- `.cache`: This volume is used to store the cache files. e.g., helm It is mounted at `/root/.cache` in the container.

 ## License